I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_switch_nic_save_state.md

 ### -field NicIndex

 An NDIS_SWITCH_NIC_INDEX  value that contains the Nic Index for the network adapter.
 This value will always be 0.
-For more information, see <a href="netvista.network_adapter_index_values">Network Adapter Index Values</a>.
+For more information, see <a href="https://msdn.microsoft.com/969333DA-0282-474B-8D56-72CD623C5329">Network Adapter Index Values</a>.

 ### -field PortId